 Best Bang for the Buck

 Merrell Vapor Glove 4 - Women's

 The Merrell Vapor Glove 4 is the solution for barefoot enthusiasts who really don't like the idea of shoes that separate your toes.
 The Vapor Glove feels like an extremely durable running sock.
-We loved the minimalist features: the low weight, the supple, zero drop sole, soft uppers, secure lacing, and wider toe box.
+We love the minimalist features: the low weight, the supple, zero-drop sole, soft uppers, secure lacing, and wider toe box.
 On-trail performance and barefoot feel are top tier here.

 The 6.5 mm stack height of the Vapor Glove is minimal, so rough trails may be a bit too rough in these shoes.
-If you've trained your foot strength and are able to adapt your technique and speed, you can certainly venture well off-road in these trail runners.
+That said, If you've trained your foot strength and are able to adapt your technique and speed, you can certainly venture well off-road in these trail runners.
 Overall these are a pleasing minimalist shoe that will help you keep your strong feet very strong and your wallet just a wee bit heavier.